FydeOS/chromium_os-raspberry_pi/README.md

 # Introduction

-This document describes how to build and run Google [Chromium OS](https://www.chromium.org/chromium-os) on Raspberry Pi 3B, 3B+, 4B and the Pi 400 personal computer kit(Pi400 hereafter), from its source code and the board overlay hosted in this repository.
+This document describes how to build and run Google [Chromium OS](https://www.chromium.org/chromium-os) on Raspberry Pi 4B， Pi 400 personal computer kit(Pi400 hereafter) and the latest Raspberry Pi 5 released in 2023, from its source code and the board overlay hosted in this repository.

-These overlays and the document has been tested against Raspberry Pi 3B, 3B+, 4B and Pi400 by the FydeOS team.
+These overlays and the document have been tested against Raspberry Pi 3B, 3B+, 4B and Pi400 by the FydeOS team.
 It **will not work** on an earlier version of the Raspberry Pi line-up.

 ### Goal of this project